AbdullahHameedKhan/AbdullahHameedKhan/README.md

 - 💬 **Ask me about**: LLMs, reinforcement learning, custom TTS models, and my journey in building a **Character.ai Replica**.
 - 📫 **How to reach me**: [LinkedIn](https://pk.linkedin.com/in/abdullah-hameed-8826281a0)
 - 😄 **Pronouns**: He/Him
 - 🦄 **Fun fact**: I’m an AI engineer by day, but a secret tech wizard by night 🧙‍♂️.
-Currently growing my own startup alongside my work at Funsol!
+Currently growing my own startup alongside my work at Ogoul!

 ### 🛠 Tech Stack:
 - **Languages**: Python, JavaScript